KaziRifatMorshed/WelcomeToProgramming/README.md

 -  In C or C++, we cannot return multiple values from a function directly.
 But, We can return more than one values from a function by using the method called “call by address”, or “call by reference”.
 In the `invoker function`, we will use two variables to store the results, and the function will take pointer-type data.
 So we have to pass the address of the data.
 -  `strlen()` works perfectly in char type array AKA string.
 But, return zero if there is no element and return if there are ANY ELEMENT in the array.
 -  The allocation and deallocation for stack memory is automatically done.
 Since the stack memory of a function gets deallocated after the function returns, there is no guarantee that the value stored in those areas will stay the same.
 A common mistake is to return a pointer to a stack variable in a helper function.

-## IbnulAbrarShahriarSeam
-- Read the problem statement carefully.
-- Try to find a mathematical solution rather than using a loop.
-Loops take a huge amount of time and memory to execute.
-A mathematical solution is almost always more efficient.
-- If you are working with an integer-type variable, try not to use something that returns double or floating-point values (e.g., pow()).
-As it may result in unexpected behavior.

 # Contribution